NasimAbdollahi/NasimAbdollahi/README.md

 🔭 I’m currently a post-doctoral fellow at University of Toronto.

-🌱 I work with two amazing team at UofT and Cyclics Inc. on using Graph Convolusion Network for protein function prediction.
+🌱 I work with two amazing teams at UofT and Cyclics Inc. on using Graph Convolution Networks for protein function prediction.

 ⚡ Fun fact: I love art!